0atman/noboilerplate/scripts/16-rust-testing.md

 I recommend choosing doctests for the lightest-touch testing, before moving on to the heavier strategies we're going to talk about later.

-In your doctest, you can test the annotated function, see line 3, but also test anything you want to bring into scope, such as the read_line code in the second half of this doctest.
+In your doctests, you can test the annotated function, see line 3, but also test anything you want to bring into scope, such as the read_line code in the second half of this doctest.

 Note that you can avoid using a main method inside doctests by using the turbofish syntax for the ok result, as on line 8.